 - Service costs include the employer contributions for employees, which are settled in the related HOCHDORF Group pension fund.

 Events after the balance sheet date

-After the balance sheet date and until the adoption of the Group accounts by the Board of Directors, no significant events have occurred that could affect the informational value of the 2016 annual accounts or which must be disclosed here.
+After the balance sheet date and until the adoption of the consolidated financial statements by the Board of Directors, no significant events have occurred that could affect the informational value of the 2018 annual financial statements or which must be disclosed here.

-The consolidated annual accounts were approved in the form presented here by the Board of Directors at its meeting on 10 March 2017.
+The consolidated financial statements were approved in the form presented here by the Board of Directors at its meeting on 8 March 2019.